RyloByte/WisePair/README.md

 * * *
 * * *
 ####What is it used for?
-wisepair is a set of python scripts built to address two issues in individual-based genetic tracking studies.
+WisePair is a set of python scripts built to address two issues in individual-based genetic tracking studies.
 1) Sampling scheme design to maximize resampling a set number of individuals.
 2) Confidently identifying individuals who have been resampled in a data-set.